furlan/ABAP-Active-Record/README.md

 `{"CARRID":"LH","CONNID":"00002402","FLDATE":"08/30/1997","PRICE":"485,00"}`
 `]}`

+### ABAP

+Here is the list of methods implemented in ABAP in order to process database retrieval:

+- REQUESTSET_CREATE_ENTITY

+Called in the begginig of all transactions.
+It's responsible to define the table name and operation.

+- REQUESTSET_UPDATE_ENTITY

+Receive all parameters to build dynamic database operation.

+- RESULTSET_CREATE_ENTITY

+Used in _aarCreate_ method (PUT) and execute INSERT SQL command.

+- RESULTSET_DELETE_ENTITY

+Used in _aarDelete_ method (DELETE) and execute DELETE SQL command.

+- RESULTSET_GET_ENTITY

+Used in _aarGetEntity_ method (GET) and execute SELECT SINGLE SQL command.

+- RESULTSET_GET_ENTITYSET

+Used in _aarGetEntitySet_ method (GET) and execute SELECT SQL command.

+- RESULTSET_UPDATE_ENTITY

+Used in _aarUpdate_ method (PUT) and execute UPDATE SQL command.

+### Sequence Calls

+Just as an example, here is the sequence calls to retrieve a set of records for SFLIGHT table:

+`var oFlightsTable = oARModel.aarGetEntitySet('SFLIGHT', ["CARRID", "CONNID", "FLDATE", "PRICE"], {carrid: "LH", connid: "2402"});`

+1. Call REQUESTSET_CREATE_ENTITY to start the proceesing and define some parameters.
+2. For each field in the list (i.e. `["CARRID", "CONNID", "FLDATE", "PRICE"]`) call REQUESTSET_UPDATE_ENTITY and store all store it in a internal table.
+3. For each property in the object (i.e. `{carrid: "LH", connid: "2402"}`) call REQUESTSET_UPDATE_ENTITY and store all filters to be used in WHERE clause in a internal table.
+4. At the end of processing, call RESULTSET_GET_ENTITYSET to execute a dynamic SELECT command and return the entityset with a list of all fields.
+5. On the SAPUI5 side, `ARModel` class provide all services, include to translate the format returned from **result** entity type to JSON format.

 ## Feedback

 I started this project to share my idea and the initial proof of concept.
 It's not ready to be used in production, but just to give an idea and receive feedback from the community.

 For questions/comments/bugs/feature requests/wishes please create an [issue](https://github.com/furlan/ABAP-Active-Record/issues).